MicrosoftDocs/bot-docs/articles/dl-network-isolation-how-to.md

 1. Use the Web Chat control connected to your bot's Direct Line client to interact with your bot inside the private network.

-If your private endpoint doesn't work correctly, you can add a rule to allow outbound traffic specifically to Azure Bot Service.
+If your private endpoint doesn't work correctly, you can add a rule to allow outbound traffic specifically to Azure AI Bot Service.

 > [!NOTE]
 > This will make you virtual network a little less isolated.